Fabric3/samples/README.txt

 The samples are intended to demonstrate the capabilities of the Fabric3 runtime:

-* Starter Applications- These applications demonstrate using specific Fabric3 features.
+* Starter Applications- These applications demonstrate how to develop basic distributed applications using Fabric3.
 It is recommended users begin with these applications.

+* Feature Applications- These applications demonstrate using specific Fabric3 features.

 * BigBank Loan Application - BigBank showcases advanced features of the Fabric3 runtime.
 It is intended to provide a complete, real-world application that demonstrates SCA and Fabric3 best-practices.

 * Policy Applications - Demonstrate how to create and apply custom policies in Fabric3.

 II.
 Prerequisites

 * JDK 6.0 or later

-* The build system requires Maven 2.2.1 or later.
-It can be downloaded from http://maven.apache.org/download.html.
+* Maven 2.2.1 or later to build the samples.
+Maven can be downloaded from http://maven.apache.org/download.html.

 III.
 Installation